jezevec10/jstris-guide/guide.md

 ### Bot 1v1 Room

 A room to 1v1 the Bot.
+All bot commands are the same as in the Bot Room.

 ### Slow Room